Lifestyle

 Your interests can help determine your hobbies.
 I bet you read that sentence and went duh!
 Generally, most hobbies are interests, but not all interests are hobbies.
 It’s like that saying, “all thumbs are fingers, but not all fingers are thumbs.”

-French cuisine is an interest.
-Regularly taking french cooking classes might be a hobby.
+French cuisine is interesting.
+Regularly taking French cooking classes might be a hobby.
 Wanting to understand the subtle differences between France’s varietal grapes is an interest.
 Collecting wine from France is a hobby.

 Do you and your significant other share certain interests?
 What if you don’t?
 If you and your spouse aren’t always on the same page, finding hobbies to do together might prove difficult.
 But look at your different interests as a way to research potential hobbies from different angles.